The settings.yml Configuration File

 prod: E_PARSE | E_COMPILE_ERROR | E_ERROR | E_CORE_ERROR | E_USER_ERRORdev: E_ALL | E_STRICTtest: (E_ALL | E_STRICT) ^ E_NOTICE- default: E_PARSE | E_COMPILE_ERROR | E_ERROR | E_CORE_ERROR | E_USER_ERROR

-The error_reporting setting controls the level of PHP error reporting (to be
+The error_reporting setting controls the level of PHP error reporting (to be displayed in the browser and written to the logs).

 The PHP website has some information about how to use bitwise operators.